-Guest blog by Lance Cody-Valdez.
+Guest post by Lance Cody-Valdez.

 We all love craft fairs.
 They are a fun way to spend an afternoon and an even better way to earn an income if you’ve got a side hustle producing goods to sell.
 But, you can’t just show up and expect success.
 You must prepare well and prepare early if you want to make the most of your time in the tent.
 For example, you absolutely need to make your own business cards to have available during the show.
 Even if you don’t make the sale, having something for potential buyers to take away.